Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask Copilot Chat what color you should use for the subtitle:

     ```md
-    The subtitle in the banner is hard to read due to its color.
-Can you suggest a color which would better fit the existing color pallette while still improving readability?
+    The subtitle in the banner at is hard to read due to its color.
+Suggest a color which would better fit the existing color palette while still improving readability.
     ```

 - Now submit the prompt to GitHub Copilot.